agouy/straf/docs/introduction.md

 Each of our cells contains 23 pairs of __chromosomes__, composed of a long __DNA__ (deoxyribonucleic acid) molecule.
 Under this somewhat barbaric name is hiding a simple concept.
-This molecule is the support of the information used by the body to function and development.
+This molecule is the carrier of the information the body need for its function and development.
 This information is encoded by a chain of __nucleotides__ of four types that can be referred to using the letters A (Adenine), T (Thymine), C (Cytosine) and G (Guanine).